sperendiopedro/sperendiopedro/README.md

 ### Hi there 👋
-- Im a brazilian Java and PL-SQL developer and i'm always trying to learn something and grow evryday.
+- Brazilian Java and PL-SQL developer.
+Always trying to learn something and grow evryday.
 - 📫 How to reach me: pedro.sperendio@outlook.com

 <picture>